CloudLabs-MOC/AI-102-AIEngineer/Instructions/20-ocr.md

      ```

 ## Task 4: Use the Read API to read text from an image

+In this task, you will learn how to use the **Read API** from the **Azure AI Vision SDK** to read text from an image, including support for both printed and handwritten text, and how to handle the asynchronous operation model to monitor progress and retrieve results.

 The **Read** API uses a newer text recognition model and generally performs better for larger images that contain a lot of text, but will work for any amount of text.
 It also supports text extraction from *.pdf* files, and can recognize both printed text and handwritten text in multiple languages.